jmicko/coinbot/docs/ROBOT_SYNC.md

 `fullSync(userID)` does the heavier reconciliation pass:

 1. Load a limited set of local unsettled orders near the spread.
+   - The local result contains only `order_id`, `reorder`, and `will_cancel`; reconciliation does not need complete order details.
+   - Repeated full-sync passes reuse a process-local cache keyed by user, active products, and `sync_quantity`.
+   - A cache miss loads every product's BUY and SELL window in one PostgreSQL query.
 2. Load Coinbase open orders.
 3. Load Coinbase fee/volume summary.
 4. Save fee data locally only when maker fee, taker fee, or volume changed.